dannyhlee/training-code/week1/review-answers.md

 - What is sbt (high level)?

 sbt is a software tool for building Scala and Java projects.
-It helps organize and efficiently compile, test and deploy projects.
-It helps track libraries and dependencies as well as assist in debugging projects.
+It helps organize and efficiently compile, debug and deploy projects.
+It helps manage dependencies and tracks libraries.

 - How does Scala relate to the JRE and JVM?